 Contact Lenses Denver – The Right Contacts for Your LifestyleWhether you are new to Denver contact lenses or have been wearing them for years, knowing which lenses are best for you is critical.

 Today you can choose from dozens of lens materials, lens wearing times, and lens functions.
-In fact, improvements in contact lens technology has made contacts more comfortable than ever before and viable option for people who previously were not able to wear them.
+In fact, improvements in contact lens technology have made contacts more comfortable than ever before and a viable option for people who previously were not able to wear them.
 If you’ve given up on the idea of contacts, we urge you to take our Contact Lens Comfort Challenge–You’ll be glad you did!

 Do you have a child that is interested in switching to contacts?
 Vision Care Specialists’ Lens Friends Program can help.
 Schedule an appointment with a Lens Friends Coach today.

 Learn about our Annual Contact Lens Savings Plan.
 It’s the Clear Choice for renewing your contacts.

 “I was trying contacts for the first time, and was having trouble getting a good fit.
 Dr. Ridder was able to hone in on some issues I was having and got me where I needed to be in just 3 visits.”

 - Soft contact lenses are made of soft, flexible plastics that allow oxygen to pass through to the cornea.
 Soft contact lenses may be easier to adjust to and are more comfortable than rigid gas permeable lenses.
 The newest soft lens materials include silicone-hydrogels which provide unprecedented levels of oxygen to the cornea thus reducing the risk of eye infections and complications.